-From waking up early, to putting in a first load of laundry, to working all day and driving the mom taxi all afternoon, most women have little time to think about volunteering for community projects.
+From waking up early, to putting in a first load of laundry, to working all day and driving the children around all afternoon, most parents have little time to think about volunteering for community projects.
 But busy schedules do not mean we have to write off community involvement completely.
 In thirty minutes or less, anyone can make a difference in the community.

 Check out the following ideas for ways to help your community in the midst of your everyday activities.